theedgepredictor/venue-data-pump/README.md

 # venue-data-pump

-Data pump for venue related endpoints from the ESPN API.
+Data pump for venue related endpoints from the espn-api-orm.

 ## Pipeline